iOffice/ts-publish/README.md

 ```

+NOTE: Before running this command make sure that the `pre-release` branch already exists.
+This is
+a branch that needs to be set up along with the `production` branch.

 ### ts-release

 This script works in the same way as the pre-release one.
 With the exception that it can only